Welcome to Teaser Tuesday! Thank you so much for joining me.

-This week I’m sharing a snippet from my erotic paranormal romance Shadow Codex:
+Today I have a snippet from my paranormal erotic romance Shadow Codex.

 One witch.
 One shifter.
 One angry god hell-bent on the destruction of the world.

 Witch Caleigh hunts for the Shadow Codex.
 She has seven days to unearth it and learn the spell to banish a god before he can do the whole wipe out the world thing.
 She doesn’t anticipate being joined by sexy Sawyer, the man she’s had a crush on for months.
 After having suffered devastating loss she’s no longer willing to risk her heart, so a crush is all it can be.